AnithaAnnem/Snaatak-/README.md

 # Introduction
-This document covers the stp by step installation of the java in different operating systems and trouble shooting issues
+This document covers the stp by step installation of the java in different operating systems and configurig environment variables

 # What is Java?